Interview Hoarding: Simulations

 \cref{fig: residents cap preference} shows the distribution of the number of doctors who prefer their match under the optimal $k$ over the benchmark as well as the distribution of those with the opposite preference.
-We see that the former is considerably far to the right of the latter.
-Though \cref{thm: more not better} applies only to when the starting \arrng is \sufficient, \cref{fig: residents cap preference} shows that the lesson from that result does extend beyond. \cref{fig: hospitals cap preference} shows the same distributions, except for hospitals.
-Despite the fact that \cref{thm: more not better} does not address hospitals' welfare, our simulations show that more hospitals prefer the optimal $k$ than leaving the doctors unconstrained.
-The policy also has the benefit of drastically decreasing the number of blocking pairs. \cref{fig: blocking diff} shows the distribution of excess blocking pairs when we compare the matching under $k=\simhighmatchk$ to the benchmark matching where doctors are unconstrained.
+We see that the former is considerably higher than the latter. \cref{thm: more not better} allows for certain unmatched doctors to gain from relaxing this policy.
+However, \cref{fig: residents cap preference} shows that such doctors are rare: on average, only 0.17 doctors gain while 334.45 are harmed. \cref{fig: hospitals cap preference} shows the same distributions, except for hospitals.
+Despite the fact that \cref{thm: more not better} does not address hospitals' welfare, our simulations show that more hospitals prefer the optimal cap of $k=l$ than leaving the doctors unconstrained.
+The policy also has the benefit bringing stability to the final matching. \cref{fig: blocking diff} shows the distribution of the increase in the number of blocking pairs when we go from the policy of $k=l$ to doctors being unconstrained.
 Finally, we compare the distribution of interviews among the doctors between the two \arrngs in \cref{fig: interview dist}.
-The constraint limiting doctors to $k = \simhighmatchk$ interviews binds for many doctors.
-An implication of this is that significantly more doctors receive zero interviews when doctors are unconstrained.
+The constraint limiting doctors to $k = l$ interviews binds for many doctors.
+One implication is that significantly more doctors receive zero interviews when they are unconstrained.
 This is consistent with the intuition that if interviews were costless for doctors, then highly sought after doctors would hoard interviews and others would be left with nothing.

-We next compare the proposed intervention ($k = \simhighmatchk$) to a hypothetical ``ideal'' world where there is no interview stage and the final match is based on actual preferences. \cref{fig: ideal residents cap preference} displays the distributions of the numbers of doctors who prefer the match under the intervention as well as the numbers with the opposite preference. \cref{fig: ideal hospitals cap preference} displays the analogous distributions for hospitals.
-Though the hospitals are typically worse off, the match under interview constraints and the intervention is \emph{not Pareto dominated} by the ``ideal'' match: typically, many doctors are \emph{better off.}